-We are able to bring years of honed legal research and drafting skills to bear in crafting your argument as to why a waiver of inadmissibility should be granted in your case.
-The body of law related to inadmissibilities is complex and often counter-intuitive, presenting a substantial risk to persons who try to apply without legal counsel.
+We are able to bring years of honed legal research and drafting skills to bear in crafting your argument as to why an I-601 waiver should be granted in your case.
+The body of law related to inadmissibilities is complex and often counter-intuitive, presenting a substantial risk to persons who try to apply for an immigration waiver without legal counsel.
 The immigration lawyers at Heartland Immigration will put legal know-how on your side in dealing with the U.S. immigration authorities.

 Call Heartland Immigration today for waiver of inadmissibility assistance: 1-855-USA-IMMIGRATE

 You need to submit Form I-601, Application for Waiver of Grounds of Inadmissibility, to USCIS if one of the inadmissibilities found in Section 212(a) of the Immigration and Nationality Act (INA) applies to you, and you are:

 - Outside of the U.S., and are (i) applying for an immigrant visa; or (ii) applying for one of a select few classes of nonimmigrant visas – the most common one for which a waiver is needed is the K-1 fiancé visa; or

 - In the U.S., applying for a green card through the process known as adjustment of status

 What makes a person inadmissible, requiring a waiver of inadmissibility?